 As I’ve said in earlier posts, I’m currently living with one of my childhood caregivers.
-This wasn’t an easy decision to make, but it’s one where I didn’t have a lot of other options to choose from.
+This wasn’t an easy decision to make.
+But it’s one where I didn’t have a lot of other options to choose from.
 All in all it’s been a good decision.
 We’ve gotten a second chance to reconnect and learn what it means to be a family.
-So with that in mind, the subject of this blog post wasn’t in the initial outlined plan, but it certainly fits with the theme of this series of posts and is one that I’ve come to realize after cohabitating with people I’ve come to rely on in our living space.
-After all, taking care of your living space is essential to your overall happiness and speaks a great deal to how we feel about ourselves.
+So with that in mind, the subject of this blog post wasn’t in the initial outlined plan.
+But it certainly fits with the theme of this series of posts.
+Also, doing chores, I’ve come to realize is foundational.
+I’ve learned this after cohabitating with people I’ve come to rely on, to take care of our shared living space.
+After all, taking care of your house or apartment is essential to your overall happiness and speaks a great deal to how we feel about ourselves.

 Lately I’ve been feeling a bit uneasy when I’ve been in my bathroom.
-I wasn’t entirely sure why at first, but as the weeks went by I couldn’t help but to notice that the unease I was feeling would not subside.
-The bathroom has been left unfinished for many years now and that has something to do with the feeling, but there was something more to it than that.
+I wasn’t entirely sure why at first, but as the days went by I couldn’t help but to notice that the unease I was feeling would not subside.
+The bathroom has been left unfinished for many years now.
+This has something to do with the feeling.
+But there was something more to it than that.
 Something that was growing more tangible with each visit.

-So last week I decided that the bathroom needed new bath mats.
-I made a plan to go to a local home furnishings store and get a few to replace the ones already in use, after my shift at work.
+So to try and feel more at ease, last week I decided that the bathroom needed new bath mats.
+I made a plan to go to a local home furnishings store and get a few to replace the ones already in use.
 As I was going to the store, during my commute home, I made plans to clean the bathroom after getting the new mats.
-I wanted the feeling of walking into a freshly cleaned bathroom, crisp and new, after I was done with cleaning it.
+I wanted the feeling of walking into a freshly cleaned bathroom.
+Crisp and new.
 So when I got home from the store, I lighted a pine tree scented candle, rolled up my sleeves and got to the task of cleaning my bathroom.

 It was dirty.
-I had swept up a sizeable hairball from all the dust that had accumulated for however long, maybe the size of a salad bowl, and the shower curtains were in the same shape as the bathmats.
-It was in such bad shape that the plastic lining was flaking off and the bottom was discolored from the mold that was lining it.
+I had swept up a sizeable hairball from the dust that had accumulated for however long.
+And the shower curtains were in the same shape as the bathmats.
+It was in such bad shape that the plastic lining was flaking off and the bottom was discolored from the mildew.
 The plunger was cracked and the cabinets needed a good purging as well.
-It was at that point I realized that the bathroom looked an awful lot like one of the bathrooms in my first apartments and that’s what was making me feel so uneasy.
+It was at that point I realized that the bathroom looked an awful lot like one of the bathrooms in my first apartments.
+And that’s what was making me feel so uneasy.

 To give you some context as to what my bathrooms used to look like, there was a constant layer of mold on and around the bathtub, sink and floor.
-There was trash plastered to the floor and walls, and the floor was missing pieces of tile in strategic places showing the subflooring.
-Once, for a period of about a month, maybe longer, there was vomit on the wall from one night where I ate a whole pizza, then got into a shot contest where I took a shot of tequila that had a cigarette butt in it.
-Let’s just say I missed the intended receptacle.
+There was trash plastered to the floor and walls.
+And the floor was missing pieces of tile in strategic places showing the subflooring.

 This was a shock for sure.
 Everyone in the house is an adult, we should be on top of this type of thing.
-The bathroom wasn’t in as bad shape as my early apartments were, but sadly, things had been left unattended by pretty much everyone.
-We had been treating our living space the ways we had been treated, with neglect instead of care.
+Now the bathroom wasn’t in as bad shape as my early apartments were.
+But sadly, things had been left unattended by every house member.
+We had been treating our living space the ways we had been treated; with neglect instead of care.

-Not only that, but we were shirking the shared sense of responsibility of keeping something alive, the household.
+Not only that, but we were shirking the shared responsibility of keeping something alive.
+Our household.
 We were collectively avoiding cleaning as one way to make our house feel more like a home.
 There are other things that bring people together to feel more connected as a family as well.
-Such as shared experiences and meals to name a few, but making your living space a place you want to be in, surrounded by things and a feeling of cleanliness, is a huge part of feeling at home.
+Such as shared experiences and meals to name two.
+But making your living space a place you want to be in, surrounded by things, scents and a feeling of cleanliness, is a huge part of feeling at home.
 Comfortable.
-This is what we were missing from our shared time together.
-A feeling of shared responsibility and comfort in knowing that we are taking care of one another by taking care of our dwelling.
+This is what we were missing from our shared space.
+A feeling of collaboration, responsibility to our surroundings and comfort in knowing that we are taking care of one another by taking care of our dwelling.

-After I made this realization, I shared it with my childhood caregiver and their spouse, and it all started making much more sense to me.
+After I made this realization, I shared it with my childhood caregiver and their spouse.
+It all became clear to me then.
 I had been feeling as though I wasn’t really part of the family.
-There were only certain areas of the house I felt comfortable in.
-My bedroom and the kitchen being two of them, and the rest felt like it was off limits.
+There were only certain areas of the house I felt comfortable or safe in.
+My bedroom and the kitchen.
+The rest felt like it was off limits.
 Add the fact that we are all too polite to ask one another to do something for one another, like helping clean the bathroom, and you have a pretty cold environment.
-One definitely hostile towards forming tight bonds.
+At least one that is inhospitable towards forming tight bonds.

 I also spoke with them about putting candles in the bathroom for when I shower at night.
 It’s a way I help myself to decompress from the stress of the day.
 But this is also a way for me to express myself and a part of my personality in our shared space.
 More ways of feeling connected on a more intimate level.
 We all felt more connected after the talk and the conversation flowed a little more freely.
 They agreed that they had been a little lax about some of the cleaning responsibilities and I agreed I could have been doing more to help out.